 This is particularly difficult to show in cancer cases because “The Blue Book” already identifies the cancers and symptoms that would ordinarily qualify.
 If you are considering applying for SSD this way, be sure to consult with an attorney.

 How Long Will It Take to Receive Benefits?

 Receiving SSD benefits usually takes several months.
-But in cases of particularly aggressive cancers there is a faster program you can apply under that will help you receive benefits within weeks.
-The Compassionate Allowance programs applies to most cancers that:
+But in cases of particularly aggressive cancers, there is a faster program you can apply under that will help you receive benefits within weeks.
+Compassionate Allowance programs apply to most cancers:

 - Has spread beyond the original area

 - That has recurred despite treatment